nikolowry/bromite-builder/README.md

 Builds produced with `bromite-builder` differ from official Bromite releases with the following:

 - Retains Chromium branding and namespace
-- Optionally reverts the white Navigation Bar in the Material Design Refresh (MD2) to black with option `--dark-navbar` or `-d`
+- Optionally revert the white Navigation Bar in the Material Design Refresh (MD2) to black with option `--dark-navbar`
-- Symbols are turned off and Jumbo builds are enabled for faster build times

 ## <a name="resources"></a>Resources